Author: Chris Hammond

 • 1.9 Activity: Investigate climate change in the news and on social media

-Photo above: From my time in Kurdistan, I witnessed how climate change is affecting local agriculture.
-Farmers are facing hotter summers coinciding with water scarcity and drying of local rivers, affecting their ability to grow crops.
+From my time in Kurdistan, I witnessed how climate change is affecting local agriculture.
+Farmers are facing hotter summers coinciding with water scarcity and drying of local rivers, inhibiting their capacity to grow crops.
 Photo credit: Chris Hammond, Erbil-Duhok Road, 2021 – All Rights Reserved.

 The world is heading to add 57 superhot days a year, but study indicates it could have been worse – Associated Press